 - CON: Slow pace of life

 If expats are used to a fast-paced life, then Malawi will take some getting used to.
 Even if expats are normally relaxed, they'll still notice that things rarely happen on time in Malawi.
-This is the case with formal business meetings, casual social events and arrangements for a plumber or electrician to resolve a household problem.
-This undeniably can be a cause of frustration.
+This is the case with formal business meetings, casual social events or even for arrangements for a plumber or electrician to resolve a household problem.
+This is often a cause of frustration for expats.

 - CON: Electricity and water supplies are problematic

 Along with the slow pace of life, expats will have to adjust their lifestyle to the many power cuts and water shortages that occur in Malawi.
-Expats will get used to using inverters to power essentials at home while workplaces often have generators.
-Some houses have boreholes and so water supply is not a problem.
+Expats will have to get used to using inverters to power essentials at home, while workplaces would often have generators.
+Some houses have boreholes to circumvent the water-supply issue.